-No dividend was proposed in respect of the financial year ended 31 December 2022 (2021: US0.38 cents per share, equivalent to approximately HK2.97 cents per share).
+No dividend was proposed in respect of the financial year ended 31 December 2023 (2022: nil).
 The Board is not aware of any shareholders who have waived or agreed to waive any dividends.

 PROPERTY, PLANT AND EQUIPMENT

 Details of movements in the Group's property, plant and equipment during the year are set out in note 14 in the "Notes to Consolidated Financial Statements".